usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

         ros2 launch ariac_gazebo ariac.launch.py competitor_pkg:=ariac_tutorials trial_name:=tutorial

-    Once the environment is loaded and the competition state is ready, the interface node running in Terminal 2 will start the competition and the sensor will start publishing data.
-You should see the the part count output increasing as parts on the conveyor break the sensor beam, as shown in the figure below.
+    Once the environment is loaded and the competition state is ready, the interface node running in *terminal 2* will start the competition and the sensor will start publishing data.
+In *terminal 1* you should see the the part count output increasing as parts on the conveyor break the sensor beam, as shown in the figure below.

     .. figure:: ../images/tutorial_2_image2.png
     :align: center